Post Approval Monitoring

 - Enhancement of the education program

-Post-approval monitoring is done by staff within the office of the Vice President for Research and Graduate Studies (VPRGS) in accordance with their Standard Operating Procedures.
+Post-approval monitoring is done by staff within the office of the Vice President for Research (VPR) in accordance with their Standard Operating Procedures.

-The VPRGS Post Approval Monitor(s) will attend IRB meetings to provide feedback to the IRB members.
+The VPR Post Approval Monitor(s) will attend IRB meetings to provide feedback to the IRB members.

 The reason(s) for on-site review may include: